-Replace a memory card as possible:
+This is how you replace a memory card:

 - 1. Switch off the operator panel. - 2.
 Follow the instructions in the Chapter "Replacing the 2.5" SATA mass storage device" to remove the front frame unit. - 3.
 Install the new memory card in the slot provided (see illustration below).